KRISHNA-12082006/PProjectMK/README.md

 During their discussions, Krishna suggested enhancing the structure of the project.
 Then a new created script that added a `main()` function to serve as the entry point of the project.
 We integrated the functionalities from the two previous scripts into a single file, `project.py`, and refactored the code into well-defined functions.
 This approach helped streamline the project and make the individual functionalities modular, improving the overall organization and flow of the project.

+OpenCV (cv2) is a powerful library used for various computer vision tasks in this project.
+It handles capturing images from the webcam, reading and writing image files, detecting faces using Haar Cascades, and cropping and resizing images for comparison.
+These features make it essential for the image processing and face verification functionalities.

+NumPy (numpy) plays a crucial role in managing image data as arrays.
+It ensures the integrity of this data and facilitates operations such as resizing and cropping, which are vital for preparing images for comparison.

+The structural_similarity function from scikit-image (skimage.metrics.structural_similarity) is utilized to calculate the similarity score between two images.
+This score helps determine if the captured face matches the stored admin face, enabling accurate verification.

 ## License